Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 ```
 perl ./Scripts/collate_speciation_or_abundance_with_groups.pl ./Speciation_contigs/Kraken2_contigs_allSamples.txt
 ```
-The output will be a per-group collated Kraken2 TSV file within the Speciation_reads or Speciation_contigs directory.
+The output will be a per-group collated Kraken2 TSV file within the `./Speciation_reads` or `./Speciation_contigs` directory.

 #### 4.3 Abundance